Contact us

 Management software: an example model

-A handy spreadsheet to draw up budgets for costs, revenues, investments and financial requirements, as well as forecast the performance of the balance sheet, income statement and cash flow statement, with a view to minimising financial charges and maximising profits: download the file for free!
+A handy spreadsheet for budgeting costs, revenues, investments, and financing needs, as well as forecasting balance sheet, income statement, and cash flow statements, with a view to minimizing financial costs and maximizing profits: download the file for free!

 Financial balance between income and expenditure

-With reference to the temporal variable, we distinguish two aspects of financial equilibrium, linked to immediate short-term solvency and to the structural correlation sources/uses (financial structure).
-The expected gap between incoming and outgoing monetary means constitutes the forecasted global cash flow and represents the summary forecast data of the entire financial branch of management.
-Continue reading the attached article ...
+With regard to the time variable, we distinguish two aspects of financial equilibrium: immediate short-term solvency and the structural correlation between sources and uses (financial structure).
+The expected gap between cash inflows and outflows constitutes the forecasted overall cash flow and represents the forecast summary for the entire financial branch of management.
+Continue reading the attached article...

 How to calculate balance sheet ratios

-A handy spreadsheet to determine the main profitability ratios (ROE, ROI, ROA) and financial structure (primary and secondary liquidity): download the file for free!
+A handy spreadsheet for determining key profitability ratios (ROE, ROI, ROA) and financial structure (primary and secondary liquidity): download the file for free!

 Temporary Management: When and How